Par 5 - Yellow 401m, white 468m, blue 486m

 Par 4 - Yellow 268m, white 274m, blues 329m

 This plays much longer than it measures because it is sharply uphill most of the way.
 Again there are trees and out of bounds left and more trees right if you are not straight off the tee.
 If your drive doesn’t carry the hill be prepared to watch it trickle all the way down.
-Once you’ve stopped puffing from the climb, be precise with your approach shot to a green that slopes severely from back to front and falls away into fluffy rough on the left.
+Once you’ve stopped puffing from the climb up Coronary Hill, be precise with your approach shot to a green that slopes severely from back to front and falls away into fluffy rough on the left.
 Putting from the back of the green can be a nightmare to judge.
 There’s a toilet behind the green if you need relief.

 Par 3 - Yellow 167m, white 175m, blue 179m